milasudril/syzmo/README.md

 Special privileges required for the server
 ------------------------------------------
-*Those using Windows 98 as operating system on the server can skip this section*
+*Those using Windows 98 as operating system on the host can skip this section*

 To be able to use the `ExitWindowsEx`function, the server has started by an "interactive user".
 This user needs the following permissions: